b13/menus/README.md

 ### Common Options for all menus

-* excludePages - a list of page IDs (and their subpages if Tree Menu is used) to exclude from the page
+* excludePages - a list of page IDs (and their subpages if Tree Menu or Breadcrumbs is used) to exclude from the page
 * excludeDoktypes - a list of doktypes that are not rendered.
 BE_USER_SECTIONs are excluded by default.
 SYS_FOLDERs are queried (for subpages etc) but never rendered.

 ### Common options for items